-Finally, I take a long-standing interest in the state of the art of development theory and practice.
-My book Arresting Development (Routledge, 2009) looks at the ways in which competing ideologies have shaped the construction of knowledge for development (http://www.routledge.com/books/Arresting-Development-isbn9780415381536).
-A central theme concerns the rise and fall of the “grand” development theories of Marxism and dependency, and the various intellectual traditions that have now entered the field.
+Finally, he takes a long-standing interest in the state of the art of development theory and practice.
+His book Arresting Development (Routledge, 2009) looks at the ways in which competing ideologies have shaped the construction of knowledge for development (http://www.routledge.com/books/Arresting-Development-isbn9780415381536).
+A central theme concerns the rise and fall of the “grand” development theories of Marxism and dependency and the various intellectual traditions that have now entered the field.
 A central claim is that development has become very good at documenting the nuance and complexity of local development processes, but is now rather less good at connecting these “ground realities” to wider, historical trends and forces.
 This is due in large part to the (apparent) collapse of the Marxist paradigm (circa 2008!), the rise of postmodernism and the now dominant role of neo-classical theory in development theory and practice.
 To advance the debate, a case is made that development needs to re-capture a comparative and inductive methodology that searches for commonalities and connections to broader historical trends and problems while at the same time incorporating divergent and potentially competing views about the nature of history, culture and development.